top of page

 Microbiomes Research

-Unfortunately, most of what we know about animal microbiomes comes from rodent research, and very little is known about those of other animals, such as birds.
-Our lab is expanding what is known about avian microbiomes in both the lab and field, and also testing relationships between gut microbiome health and the health of the bird it resides in.
+Most of what we know about animal microbiomes comes from rodent research, and very little is known about those of other animals, such as birds.
+Morgan Slevin's dissertation research expanded what is known about avian microbiomes in both the lab and field by testing relationships between gut microbiome health, the avian stress response, cognitive performance, and the overall health of the bird.

-Specifically, drawing upon the lab's strong experience in animal cognition, we are testing the relationship between gut microbiome characteristics and interindividual variance in cognitive performance.
-We are also testing for links between the gut microbiome and stress responsiveness, exploring ways to manipulate these two variables to affect one another, and testing if changes in each affect cognition, behavior, and sexual signaling.
-Ultimately this work will lead to a better understanding of the determinants of animal health and aid in developing ways to reduce cognitive deficits and stress in injured animals and to index animal population health.
+Drawing upon the lab's strong experience in animal cognition, we tested the relationship between gut microbiome characteristics and interindividual variance in cognitive performance.
+We also tested for links between the gut microbiome and stress responsiveness, experimentally manipulating stress to examine effects on the microbiome, health, and plumage ornamentation.
+Ultimately this work will lead to a better understanding of the determinants of animal health and aid in developing ways to index animal population health.

-PhD candidate Morgan Slevin with a northern cardinal
+Dr. Morgan Slevin sampling the oral microbiome of a northern cardinal

 bottom of page